 Family friendly policies and practices are widely available, such as paid maternity and paternity leave and flexible working practices.
 Part-time work and job-share opportunities are available.

 There are currently more women than men working in probation in all grades other than management, where the gender split is roughly equal.

 In Scotland, criminal justice social workers carry out the work done by probation officers in England.
 They are employed by local authority social work departments who have responsibility for offenders.

-In Northern Ireland, probation officers are qualified social workers employed by the Probation Service of Northern Ireland.
+In Northern Ireland, probation officers are qualified social workers employed by the Probation Board for Northern Ireland (PBNI).